Weird Branding That Works: Bold and Memorable Tactics

 Evil Knievil

-Robert Craig Knievel, more fondly known as Evil Knievel, was a motorcycle stunt performer.
-Growing up in Butte, Montana, Knievel always had a flair for danger.
-Knievel participated in local professional rodeos and ski jumping events, including winning the Northern Rocky Mountain Ski Association Class A Men’s ski jumping championship in 1959.
-During the late 1950s, Knievel joined the United States Army.
-His athletic ability allowed him to join the track team, where he was a pole vaulter.
+Robert Craig Knievel, who was better known by his nickname Evil Knievel, was a daredevil motorcycle stunt artist.
+As a child in Butte, Montana, Knievel was already hard to contemplate without a hint of danger.
+Besides, he took part in local rodeos and ski jumping competitions where in 1959 he became the Northern Rocky Mountain Ski Association Class A Men’s ski jumping champion.
+At the end of the 50s, he opted for military life and enlisted in the Army.
+His sports skills got him to the track where he was a pole vaulter.

 Having a family to support, Knievel turned from selling insurance to a new life filled with motorcycle tricks.
 After enticing the small crowd with a few wheelies, his introduction to motorcycle stunts was to jump a 20-foot-long box of rattlesnakes and two mountain lions.
 Despite landing short and his back wheel hitting the box containing the rattlesnakes, Knievel managed to land safely.
 Almost overnight, everyone knew who Evil Knievel was.
 He went from a nobody kid from Montana to a nationwide “hero.”